jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 18. Double click it to see the Purchase receipt

 19. Now, click the **Designer** button in the Logic Apps Designer screen. add two more steps to the flow for updating the database and removing the message from the queue after it has been processed.
-Switch back to the designer, click **+ New step** and select **Add an Action**.
+Switch back to the designer, click **+ New step**.

     ![In Designer, the New Step link is circled.
 Under New step, the Add an action tile is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image254.png "Designer")